richelbilderbeek/k3reviews/inst/extdata/HeldenEnSoldaten.md

 These dreams are common in the K3 musical work.
 On that same CD, [Ushuaia](Ushuaia.md) is also about such an utopic world!
 Other examples are [Sprookjesbos](Sprookjesbos.md) and [Lila Liedjesland](LilaLiedjesland.md).

+I fail to see how being a tough guy and being nice [1] cannot overlap.
+I think being though is *not* the opposite of being nice.

+The symmetry of [2] and [4] is something I appreciate.
+I guess these mathematical constructs remain unobserved by the majority of K3 its audience.

+I think the metaphor 'fresh water pirates' [3] for being friendly is a nice one, and it is my favorite lyric.

+Next to this, the song fails to impress me.